HennerK/TinyASM/README.md

  <img src="images/title.png" alt="TinyASM" width="500" />

- TINYASM is an assembler for an unexpanded Commodore VIC20, which can be loaded directly from disk without a module or memory expansion.
+ TINYASM is an assembler for an unexpanded Commodore VIC20, which can be loaded directly from disk or tape without a module or memory expansion.

  The whole project is separated to have as much free memory as possible for programming.
  That is why only the most essential comfort features are implemented.